Magdalene College, Cambridge: Second Court and gardens

 The Fellows' Garden, situated behind Pepys Building, included a Roman-era flood barrier bank which became today's Monk's Walk, a raised footpath leading from the south side of Pepys Building to the exit of the Fellows' Garden on Chesterton Lane.
 At the time of the college's establishment in 1428, the Fellows' Garden was a series of fishponds.
 The fishponds were filled between 1586 and 1609, but it was not until the 1660s that plans to cultivate a garden on the land were realised.
 Most of the trees planted in the original plan of the garden were chopped down and replaced in a renovation in the early 1900s, under the instruction of botanist Walter Gardiner.
-Most of the newly planted trees were black poplars and its variant, Lombardy poplars.
-Some fruit trees, such as quince, cherry and plum trees, were later planted in the 1980s-90s.
+Many of the newly planted trees were black poplars and its variant, Lombardy poplars.
+Some fruit trees, such as quince, cherry and plum trees, were planted in the 1980s-90s.
 Squirrels, and the occasional woodpecker may be spotted in the garden; there are also a few flowerbeds in the garden in which the gardeners grow seasonal flowers.
-Near the northwest corner of the Fellows’ Garden lies a Victorian pet cemetery with several gravestones and statues of departed dogs and cats of the College.
+Near the northwest corner of the Fellows' Garden lies a Victorian pet cemetery with several gravestones and statues of departed dogs and cats of the College.

 Adjacent to the Fellows' Garden are two other gardens: the Master's Garden, which is part of the Master's Lodge and separated from the Fellows' Garden by a brick wall, and the River Court, a small, brick-paved patch of land between Bright's Building and the River Cam, where seasonal flowers are on display in the flowerbeds.